Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

 GENERAL COMMENTS:

-December corn closed up 3/4 of a cent and March corn was up 1 cent.
-November
+March corn closed up 2 3/4 cents and May corn was up 2 1/4 cents.
+March

-soybeans closed up 8 3/4 cents and January soybeans were up 8 1/4 cents.
+soybeans closed up 5 1/2 cents and May soybeans were up 4 3/4 cents.
+March KC

-December KC wheat closed up 2 3/4 cents, December Chicago wheat was up 1 1/4
+wheat closed down 1/2 cents, March Chicago wheat was up 1 cent, March MIAX

 "Central States Commodities, INC. is a registered trademark.
 All rights reserved.
 Central States Commodities, INC. is a Guaranteed Introducing Broker of R.J.
 O'Brien.
 Past performance is not necessarily indicative of future performance.
 The risk of loss in trading futures contracts or commodity options can be substantial, and therefore investors should understand the risks involved in taking leveraged positions and must assume responsibility for the risks associated with such investments and for their results."